Matrox Parhelia: Performance

-Later in Parhelia's life, when DirectX 9 applications were becoming quite prevalent, Matrox acknowledged that the vertex shaders were not Shader Model 2.0 capable, and as such not DirectX 9-compliant, as was initially advertised.
-Presumably there were several bugs within the Parhelia core that could not be worked around in the drivers.
-However, it was all a bit of a moot point because Parhelia's performance was not adequate to drive most DirectX 9-supporting titles well even without more complex shader code weighing the card down.

-Sales

 Despite the lackluster performance for its price, Matrox hoped to win over enthusiasts with the Parhelia's unique and high quality features, such as "Surround Gaming", glyph acceleration, high resolutions, and 16x fragment anti-aliasing.
 In these aspects, some reviewers suggested that Parhelia could have been a compelling alternative to the comparably priced GeForce 4 Ti 4600 ($399 USD), which was the performance leader but only DirectX 8.1 compliant.

-However, within a few months after release, the Parhelia was completely overshadowed by ATI's far faster and fully DirectX 9.0 compliant Radeon 9700.
-The Radeon 9700 was faster and produced higher quality 3D images, while debuting at the same price as the Parhelia ($399 USD).
+Within a few months after release, the Parhelia was completely overshadowed by ATI's far faster and fully DirectX 9.0 compliant Radeon 9700.
+The Radeon 9700 Pro was faster and produced higher quality 3D performance, while debuting at the same price as the Parhelia ($399 USD).
 Due to their equivalent pricing against faster cards, the Parhelia never got a significant hold in the market.
-It remained a niche product, while nVidia and ATI control the majority of the discrete graphics chip market.
+It remained a niche product, while Nvidia and ATI controlled the majority of the discrete graphics chip market.

+Later in Parhelia's life, when DirectX 9 applications were becoming quite prevalent, Matrox acknowledged that the vertex shaders were not Shader Model 2.0 capable, and as such not DirectX 9-compliant, as was initially advertised.
+Presumably there were several bugs within the Parhelia core that could not be worked around in the driver.
+However, it was all a bit of a moot point because Parhelia's performance was not adequate to drive most DirectX 9-supporting titles well even without more complex shader code weighing the card down.